faarhaan/marsDotnetCucumber/README.md

 # marsDotnetSpecFlow Framework

-A .NET-based test automation framework using Reqnroll (Cucumber for .NET) and Selenium WebDriver.
+A .NET-based test automation framework using SpecFlow (Cucumber for .NET) and Selenium WebDriver.
 This framework is designed to test web applications "Mars Trading Skill Portal" with a clean, maintainable structure.

 ## Overview